This review provides everything you need to know about a pamper session at Soak Bathhouse West End.

 We decided to pimp our soak session by starting with a massage.

-I’ve had a lot of massages in my time and I’ve never actually been asked to complete a massage preferential form, but I really liked this idea.
+I’ve had many massages, and I’ve never actually been asked to complete a massage preferential form, but I really liked this idea.
 It asked questions such as what parts of your body you would like included in the massage and what parts of your body you wanted to be avoided.
 You also ticked what pressure you like.

-After we completed our forms, we were taken around to another long corridor where all the massage rooms were.
-They appear to be all single rooms, with no couple rooms – at least we weren’t given the option of being in a room together.
+After we completed our forms, we were taken to another long corridor where all the massage rooms were.
+They appear to be all single rooms, with no couple rooms—at least we weren’t given the option of being in a room together.

 While we waited, we were offered cold water or herbal tea.

-Close to our booked massage time, a range of masseuses came out calling different people’s names and once they found the correct person, we were each taken into a small massage room.
+Close to our booked massage time, a range of masseuses came out calling different people’s names.
+Once they found the correct person, we were each taken into a small massage room.

 The rooms are fairly basic, with nothing special inside.
 My room smelt beautiful though and the lighting was turned down low, creating a relaxing ambience.